- What is PPF Account?

 Mode of deposit

-Deposits into PPF accounts can be made through online, demand draft, cheque or cash.
+Deposits into PPF Scheme can be made through online, demand draft, cheque or cash.

 Individuals can open only one account on their name.
-PPF doesn’t allow opening a joint account.
+PPF Scheme doesn’t allow opening a joint account.

 The investor has an option to nominate a nominee for their account.
 They can do it either at the time of opening the PPF account or subsequently.